Health Feature Articles

 Insomnia remains the most common sleep disorder

-There are a wide variety of sleep disorders that impact people of all different shapes and sizes according to Renette Wardlow, a human development specialist with University of Missouri Extension.
+There are a wide variety of sleep disorders that impact all types of people, according to Renette Wardlow, a human development specialist with University of Missouri Extension.

 “Nearly all of us experience sleeplessness at one time or another.
 Unlike some problems we grow out of, insomnia remains with many of us through life, changing only in its intensity and its particular form,” said Wardlow.